lrug/lrug.org/source/posting-jobs/index.html.md

 ## Put `[JOBS]` in the subject

 Alas, there are some people who are definitely not interested in any opportunities.
-You can help them by adding `[JOBS]` to the start of your subject line, which they can then use to filter your email appropriate.
+You can help them by adding `[JOBS]` to the start of your subject line, which they can then use to filter your email appropriate. __Please use "[JOBS]" exactly, in uppercase, surrounded by square brackets.__

 ## Be as specific as possible